foxconnbuilders/foxconnbuilders.github.io/_product/floodgate.md

       image: http://res.cloudinary.com/foxconn/image/upload/v1446464447/floodgate/feature/guaranteed.png

     - title: Product Testing & After Sales Service
       description: "After installation of our Foxconn Floodgate, we offer product testing to all our floodgate clients for Quality Assurance.
-Futhermore, Foxconn Builders, Inc. offers manufacturer’s warranty for the floodgate and after sales service to all its clients to ensure 100% customer satisfaction."
+Futhermore, Foxconn Builders Corp. offers manufacturer’s warranty for the floodgate and after sales service to all its clients to ensure 100% customer satisfaction."
       image: http://res.cloudinary.com/foxconn/image/upload/v1446464449/floodgate/feature/product-testing.png

 accreditationTitle: "Product Testing & After Sales Service"
-accreditationDescription: "After installation of our Foxconn Floodgate, we offer product testing to all our floodgate clients for Quality Assurance, Futhermore, Foxconn Builders, Inc. Offers manufacturer's warranty for the floodgate and after sales service to all its clients to ensure 100% customer satisfaction."
+accreditationDescription: "After installation of our Foxconn Floodgate, we offer product testing to all our floodgate clients for Quality Assurance, Futhermore, Foxconn Builders Corp.
+Offers manufacturer's warranty for the floodgate and after sales service to all its clients to ensure 100% customer satisfaction."
 accreditationImage: http://res.cloudinary.com/foxconn/image/upload/v1446464449/floodgate/feature/product-testing.png
 bannerTitle: Professional Accreditation